shoplineapp/sl-express/README.md

 > example/basic/docker-compose has already been configured

 1. Go into the `example/basic` directory on your terminal and build the images by `docker-compose build`
-2. Create a docker containers by `docker-compose up`
+2. Create docker containers by `docker-compose up`
 3. Open your browser and go to http://localhost:3000
 4. Run `ctrl+c` to stop the container or you can run `docker-compose stop`